I can't say that I enjoyed the winter season much. Here is a noon time snapshot of our Christmas "tree" in front of the base headquarters.

 Since the tallest tree in this area is about knee high, this "tree" was made from welded iron pipes.
 It officially marked the beginning of our dark season from November 22 to February 10.
 Our tree stayed lit all during that period and provided a bright spot on the base and some emotional warmth.

-When the personnel replacement plane landed each week, the people arriving were shocked to find out that they had not landed at 2 a.m. in the morning.
+When the replacement personnel plane landed each week, the people arriving were shocked to find out that they had not landed at 2 a.m. in the morning.
 It was really 2 p.m., the temperature periodically was -30 F (-34 C.)., and both the temperature and the sun would not be coming up for months!

-On the base there were approximately 60 U.S. military officers, 300 enlisted men, and 2000 Danish civilian workers.
+On the base, there were approximately 60 U.S. military officers, 300 enlisted men, and 2000 Danish civilian workers.
 There was plenty of routine work that had to be done.
-After the routine duties were completed, there were many interesting things to do indoors and keep busy with until the sun started coming up in February!
+After the routine duties had been completed, there were many interesting things to do indoors.
+We had well-equipped hobby shops, clubs, a gym, and a general merchandise store.
+It was easy to keep busy indoors until the sun started coming up in February!